bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

   - *defining test approach, estimating and allocating test resources*:
     - approach: basis on organizational test strategy, regulatory standards or any constraints given by the project
     - resources: making sure that required test resources such as staff, tools, environments and data are provided for test activities
-  - **establish the test plan**: plan accepted by all stakeholders
+  - *establish the test plan*: plan accepted by all stakeholders

 ## **test policy**
 high-level document of the organization &rarr; defines testing vision, goals and principles in organizational level

 ## **test process**
-includes seven activities, can be applied in various levels such as project, program or portfolio, each level has its own test plan (**bolded** are emphasised by the syllabus):
+includes seven activities, can be applied in various levels such as project, program or portfolio, each level has its own test plan (**bolded** ones are emphasised by the syllabus):
 - **test planning**
 - **test monitoring and control**
 - test analysis